jnovembre/BSD-QBio/docs/index.md

 	- plotly
 	- htmlwidgets

-    You can find instructions on how to install `R` packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).
+    You can find instructions on how to install R packages in RStudio [here](https://www.youtube.com/watch?v=3RWb5U3X-T8).

-* **Other packages** After the package installs above, two more sets of the packages need to be installed using special installers within `R`.
+* **Other R packages** After the R package installs above, two more sets of the packages need to be installed using special installers within `R`.
 First, open Rstudio and in the Console type `library(remotes)`, hit Return (or Enter) and then `install_github("jdstorey/qvalue")`.
 This will install the library `qvalue` that is needed for one of the tutorials.
 Second, type `library(BiocManager)` hit Return (or Enter) and then, `BiocManager::install(c("airway","Rsamtools","Rsubread","DESeq2","vsn", "org.Hs.eg.db","GenomicFeatures", "clusterProfiler"))`.
 This should install the 8 libraries that will be used for the RNAseq workshop.

-* **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
-We suggest downloading the version control software `Git`, because it ships with a small emulator (`Git Bash`).
++ **UNIX Emulator**: If you are using Windows, you need to install a UNIX emulator.
+We suggest downloading the version control software Git, because it ships with a small emulator (Git Bash).
 Simply go to [this page](https://git-scm.com/download/win) and follow the instructions.

-* **Git**
++ **Git**
-    * **Join GitHub** click [here](https://education.github.com/pack) and make sure you use your uchicago email to get free access to some free benefits.
+    - **Join GitHub** click [here](https://education.github.com/pack) and make sure you use your uchicago email to get free access to some free benefits.
-    * Unless you will use git from the command line, **Download GitKraken** click [here](https://support.gitkraken.com/how-to-install)
+    - Unless you will use git from the command line, **Download GitKraken** click [here](https://support.gitkraken.com/how-to-install)

 ### Installation of Python